-Also note that running -renameReserved will rename all applicable existing files in the cluster.
+Also note that running -renameReserved renames all applicable existing files in the cluster.
 This may impact cluster applications.

-The upgrade process to HDP-2.3.4 involves the following steps.
-See the HDP-2.3.4 Release Notes for repo information.
+The upgrade process to HDP 2.5 involves the following steps.

 2. Remove your old HDP 2.0 components.
 This command uninstalls the HDP 2.0 components.
 It leaves the user data, and metadata, but removes your configurations: